Skip to main content

 Research synthesisModerate evidenceLarge effect4 studies · 3 beneficial · 1 neutral · 0 harmful

 Across 4 studies, 3 reported beneficial effects of N-Acetyl Cysteine on reducing mortality risk, with effect sizes ranging from moderate to large.
-The most compelling evidence comes from meta-analyses in COVID-19 (41% risk reduction, RR=0.59) and rodenticide poisoning (OR=0.25-0.34), while one small clinical trial in infants found no significant effect.
-Study durations and doses were not consistently reported, precluding identification of a specific effective dose or treatment window.
+The strongest evidence comes from meta-analyses showing a 41% decreased risk of death in COVID-19 patients (RR=0.59) and significant mortality reductions in rodenticide poisoning and non-acetaminophen-induced acute liver injury.
+One small neutral trial found no significant mortality benefit in esophageal atresia patients, but doses, forms, and populations were inconsistent across studies.

-• Studied populations: patients with COVID-19, rodenticide poisoning, and non-acetaminophen induced acute liver injury
+• Studied populations: COVID-19 patients, rodenticide poisoning patients, and patients with non-acetaminophen-induced acute liver injury

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
 Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
-Doses and forms varied across studies; one null trial used nebulized NAC in infants with esophageal atresia, which may not generalize to other populations or routes of administration.
+Study durations and doses were inconsistently reported, and the neutral trial used a nebulized form in a surgical pediatric population, which may not generalize to other populations or forms.

 Doses used in studies